Regularity/Controllability/Observability of an NDS with Descriptor Form Subsystems and Generalized LFTs

 \begin{theorem} Define a matrix pencil ${\Xi}^{[o]}(\lambda)$ and a matrix ${\Xi}_{\infty}^{[o]}$ respectively as

-Assume that the NDS ${\rm\bf\Sigma}$, as well as all of its subsystems ${\bf{\Sigma}}_i|_{i=1}^{N}$, are well-posed.
-Then, this NDS is completely observable if and only if the following two conditions are satisfied simultaneously, \begin{itemize} \item at every complex scalar $\lambda$, the matrix pencil ${\Xi}^{[o]}(\lambda)$ is of FCR; \item the matrix ${\Xi}_{\infty}^{[o]}$ is of FCR. \end{itemize} \end{theorem}
+Assume that the NDS ${\rm\bf\Sigma}$ is regular.
+Then it is completely observable, if and only if the following two conditions are satisfied simultaneously, \begin{itemize} \item at every $\lambda\in {\cal C}$, the matrix pencil ${\Xi}^{[o]}(\lambda)$ is of FCR; \item the matrix ${\Xi}_{\infty}^{[o]}$ is of FCR. \end{itemize} \end{theorem}